 Weekly Targets Overview

-Happy Numbers has a Weekly Target for each student that is set by default at 45 minutes (but can be adjusted by the teacher for further differentiation).
+Happy Numbers has a Weekly Time Target for each student that is set by default at 45 minutes (but can be adjusted by the teacher for further differentiation).
 According to our data, more than 75% of students take 45 minutes to complete the tasks in each pathway.
-Thus, when the Weekly Target is set at 45 minutes, the average student can complete one pathway and earn a reward within a week.
-The duration of the Weekly Target determines the difficulty of completing the pathway.
-The higher the Weekly Target, the more difficult it is for students to earn a new reward.
+Thus, when the Weekly Time Target is set at 45 minutes, the average student can complete one pathway and earn a reward within a week.
+The duration of the Weekly Time Target determines the difficulty of completing the pathway.
+The higher the Weekly Time Target, the more difficult it is for students to earn a new reward.

-Weekly plan is a minimum set of tasks per week.
-Weekly plan is individually calculated based on the current student assignment and their weekly targets in minutes.
-On average students should complete their weekly plan within weekly target minutes.
+Weekly Task Target is a minimum set of tasks per week.
+Weekly Task Target is individually calculated based on the current student assignment and their weekly time targets in minutes.
+On average students should complete their weekly task target within weekly time target minutes.
 However, all students are different, and some may complete it faster than others.

-We recommend monitoring each student’s Weekly Target and Plan completion and adjusting it according to his or her pace to ensure that every student will be able to receive a reward within a week.
+We recommend monitoring each student’s Weekly Time Target and Task Target completion and adjusting it according to his or her pace to ensure that every student will be able to receive a reward within a week.

 How Students Track Progress?

 If students click on these indicators, they will see a pop-up with more detailed information about their progress.
-They can see how many minutes, points (difficulty), and the number of tasks completed for today and the current week.
-The points correspond directly to the number of minutes we expect students to spend on a task.
-A task worth 5 points should take students 5 minutes to complete.
+They can see how many minutes and the number of tasks completed for today and the current week.

 These indicators are reset each week so that students begin each Monday morning with the clock and progress bar at zero.